The Planetarian

 Curators: Anne Zhou and Anouchka van Driel

+As part of the exhibition a special selection of books related to the exhibition concept has been curated by abC (Art Book in China) and postpost.
 Organizer: 751 D·Park / Exhibition Design: Studio miman / Translation: Guan Li, Hu Wei / Production: Beijing Witsen Construction Engineering Co.
 Ltd. / AV: Beijing Luhe Hengtong Technology Co.
 Ltd. / Graphic support: The Pin Projects / Photographic Printing: Wen Tian Imaging / Strategic Partner: R+ Production / Exhibition Support: Embassy of the Kingdom of the Netherlands, Beijing.

 *Images courtesy of 751 and participating artists